tundish/turberfield-dialogue/turberfield/dialogue/doc/install.rst

    `Pip` installs packages.
 That is, programs and libraries.
 Turberfield is one such library.
 There are many thousands more.
-A community of developers puts them on the internet for all to use.
+A community of developers puts them on the internet for us to use.

    When you invoke `pip` like this, it goes out to the internet to find the package you want.
 It downloads it and installs it to your Python environment.